The Dame Was Loaded

 The Dame Was Loaded is a first-person point-and-click adventure game for MS-DOS and Macintosh created by Australian developer Beam Software (now Krome Studios Melbourne).
 It was published in 1996 by Philips Interactive Media.

 Gameplay

-The game is a detective film noir set in the 1940s and combined live action cinematic's with pre-rendered point-and-click gameplay much like previous games in the genre like Under a Killing Moon and Myst.
+The game is a detective film noir set in the 1940s.
+It combines live action cinematic's with pre-rendered point-and-click gameplay much like previous games in the genre like Under a Killing Moon and Myst.
 The live action was produced by Vixen Films, director Jo Lane, and was at the time the largest multimedia production ever made in Australia.

 The game is nonlinear, having nine possible endings featuring over thirty fully acted and voiced characters to interact with and over one hour of fully performed cinematics.

 Plot

-Innocent-looking dame Carol Klein hires down on his luck hardboiled private dick Scott Anger to find her brother, since she hasn't heard from him for some time.
+Innocent-looking dame Carol Klein hires down-on-his-luck hardboiled private dick Scott Anger to find her brother, since she hasn't heard from him for some time.
 Anger learns that his case is connected to some murders and a bank robbery.